-2 R. B. Thieme, Jr., "No Substitute for Rebound," in Rebound Revisited (Houston: R. B. Thieme, Jr., Bible Ministries (2013), 29-31.
+2 R. B. Thieme, Jr., "No Substitute for Rebound," in Rebound Revisited (Houston: R. B. Thieme, Jr., Bible Ministries, 2013), 29-31.

-- 31. The acquisition of the filling of the Holy Spirit through the Rebound technique, although successful in restoring fellowship with God, simply does not do a thing to stop reversionism. - 32.
-What stops reversionism is spiritual growth.
-It is a tough row to hoe, but stick-to-itiveness is the dogged perseverance, tenacity, and persistence to stay resolutely with daily Bible study, the believer will eventually overcome his cosmic rabbit trails into reversionism and emerge as a winner believer.
+- The acquisition of the filling of the Holy Spirit through the Rebound 31. technique, although successful in restoring fellowship with God, simply does not do a thing to stop reversionism. - What stops reversionism is spiritual growth.
+It is a tough row to hoe, but 32. stick-to-itiveness is the dogged perseverance, tenacity, and persistence to stay resolutely with daily Bible study, the believer will eventually overcome his cosmic rabbit trails into reversionism and emerge as a winner believer.

-James 4:8aCome near to God [aorist activeimperative of $\dot{\epsilon}\gamma\gamma\dot{\iota}\zeta\omega$ (engíz \bar{o}): "to come near," acommand for reversion recovery beginning withRebound] and then He will come near [predictive futureactive indicative of $\dot{\epsilon}\gamma\gamma\dot{\iota}\zeta\omega$ (engíz \bar{o})] to you [masculineplural of the pronoun, $\sigma\dot{\upsilon}$ (sú): refers to all believers inreversionism].
+Come near to God [aorist active James 4:8a imperative of ἐγγίζω (engίzō): "to come near," a command for reversion recovery beginning with Rebound | and then He will come near | predictive future active indicative of ἐγγίζω (engίzō)] to you [masculine plural of the pronoun, $\sigma \dot{v}$ ($s \dot{u}$): refers to all believers in reversionism].

-- 1. The predictive future of "He will come near" is a statement of restored fellowship between the believer and God.
-What follows next deals with the mechanics of reversion recovery. - 2.
-The first imperative is a principle commanding reversion recovery, "Come near to God." - The next two commands present the mechanics for fulfilling the recovery process.
-The first is the aorist active imperative of the verb, καθαρίζω (katharízō): "to cleanse, in this case, the hands") and refers to Rebound: confession alone to God alone. - 4.
-Those addressed are the reversionists referred to by the adjective, ἁμαρτωλός (hamartōlós): "erring from divine law, sinful, wicked, impious."
-"Behavior or activity that does not measure up to standard moral or cultic expectations; sinners with focus on wrongdoing."3 - The third imperative is the aorist active imperative of the verb, ἀγνίζω (hagnízō): "to make clean, to purify, to reform." - 6.
-The recovery process requires two principles: (1) Rebound and (2) the study of Scripture under the teaching ministry of the Holy Spirit and the spirit-filled pastor-teacher in a local church.
-These two must function simultaneously to fulfill the objective of reversion recovery.
+- The predictive future of "He will come near" is a statement of restored 1. fellowship between the believer and God.
+What follows next deals with the mechanics of reversion recovery. - The first imperative is a principle commanding reversion recovery, "Come 2. near to God." - The next two commands present the mechanics for fulfilling the recovery 3. process.
+The first is the agrist active imperative of the verb, καθαρίζω (katharizō): "to cleanse, in this case, the hands") and refers to Rebound: confession alone to God alone. - Those addressed are the reversionists referred to by the adjective, 4. άμαρτωλός (hamartōlós): "erring from divine law, sinful, wicked, impious."
+"Behavior or activity that does not measure up to standard moral or cultic expectations; sinners with focus on wrongdoing."3 - The third imperative is the agrist active imperative of the verb, ἀγνίζω 5. (hagnizō): "to make clean, to purify, to reform." - The recovery process requires two principles: (1) Rebound and (2) the study 6. of Scripture under the teaching ministry of the Holy Spirit and the spirit-filled pastor-teacher in a local church.
+These two must function simultaneously to fulfill the objective of reversion recovery. - Those in reversionism have challenges to face as their inventory of ideas is 7. dominated by human viewpoint, character traits, and doctrines of demons that have been facilitated during their time in reversionism.

-3 Walter Bauer, "ἁμαρτωλός," in A Greek-English Lexicon of the New Testament and other Early Christian Literature, 3d ed. rev, and ed, Frederick William Danker (Chicago: The University of Chicago Press, 2000), 51.
+3 Walter Bauer, "άμαρτωλός," in A Greek-English Lexicon of the New Testament and other Early Christian Literature, 3d ed. rev, and ed, Frederick William Danker (Chicago: The University of Chicago Press, 2000), 51.